 Run, dance, leap!
 Through fields of realization!

 Karen Olson is a photographer, writer, and still life stylist.
-Her still life photography has been published in several online sites and national magazines including Bangor Daily News and Bella Grace.
+Her still life photography has been published in several online sites and national magazines including Bangor Daily News and Bella Grace and Mingle.
 She writes an engaging blog entitled ‘Renuko Style,’ discussing creativity, exploring emotion, and offering photography tools and tutorials.
 Her blog was featured in Stampington Publications magazine ‘Artful Blogging.’
 Her book, ‘Photo Therapy: Exploring Emotion with Photography,’ was recently released on Kindle and iBooks.
 Karen teaches still life photography online and at the Art Loft in Rockland, Maine.

 Karen has been involved in the Midcoast Maine community arts scene for more than 20 years.
 She is operations director for The Art Loft, a community art space.
 Her work is currently available in several Maine galleries and online.